| Our Ironic President, Ironically

 right.
 Osama's bad liver will probably have done him in by then,

+anyway.
 Cumulative irony: If we don't strike Saddam

 now, we might have even bigger troubles later.
 Er, but if we